 Creating an angle

-Bedene could now create more of an angle, further hurting Tipsarevic.
-So successful was the tactic that when Tipsarevic attempted to save a break-point at 4-All, 40-Ad, and he had a short ball to put away, in trying to avoid the Bedene forehand, he pushed it wide.
+Bedene now had the opportunity to create more of an angle wherever he chose to hit his forehand; he used this to hurt Tipsarevic even more.
+So successful was this tactic that when Tipsarevic was attempting to save a break-point at 4-All, 40-Ad, and he had a short ball to put away, he tried to avoid the Bedene forehand and ended up pushing it wide.

 Tipsarevic had to find answers — the short cross-court backhand was an option, as was attempting the down-the-line again.
-Or he could position himself much as Bedene had, and change direction first, but this time with his forehand.
+Or he could position himself much as Bedene had, and start taking the initiative to change direction, but this time with his forehand.

-That settled the contest.
-Had Bedene managed the break, the decider would have been back on serve and Tipsarevic will have felt the anguish of an opportunity lost.
-Instead Tipsarevic played freer, broke Bedene, and entered his second final in as many years.
+That game settled the contest.
+Had Bedene managed the break, the set would have been back on serve and Tipsarevic will have felt the anguish of an opportunity lost.
+Instead Tipsarevic played freer to break Bedene and enter his second final in as many years.

-Friday’s quarterfinal: Sanchai & Sonchat Ratiwatana bt Somdev Devvarman (Ind) & Sergiy Stakhovsky (Ukr) 6-3, 7-5.
+Doubles: Friday’s quarterfinal: Sanchai Ratiwatana (Tha) & Sonchat Ratiwatana (Tha) bt Somdev Devvarman (Ind) & Sergiy Stakhovsky (Ukr) 6-3, 7-5.